Skip to content

 True

-cache_dir Optional[Path]
+cache_dir Optional[pathlib.Path]

 The cache directory to use.
 If None, the default cache directory is used.